rentry/rentry.github.io/_posts/2022-05-29-gear-leatherman.md

 While it isn't all that difficult to find a used PST to buy, and Leatherman now sells a ["Heritage" version](https://www.leatherman.com/heritage-pst-832518.html) of the tool, the nostalgia alone makes this particular tool a rare and precious item in my kit.
 I think a lot of people have similar feelings about Leatherman tools, given how the recent production line of the first Leatherman design ("Mr. Crunch") [sold out in all of 10 minutes](https://www.outsideonline.com/outdoor-gear/tools/leatherman-mr-crunch-multitool/).
 It seems difficult to explain that kind of demand based on utility alone.

-I've owned several Leatherman tools over the years, and a neighbor from our previous home worked for Leatherman.
+I've owned several Leatherman tools over the years, and a former neighbor worked for Leatherman.
 Through that latter connection, I was able to get the broken file on my original tool repaired, although I suspect that service is likely available to anyone.

 I currently carry the [Wingman](https://www.leatherman.com/wingman-11.html) on search and rescue missions, and have a version of [the Juice](https://www.leatherman.com/en_AT/juice-s2-363.html) in my truck.